MY BACKGROUND STORY

 Owner of Teriva Solutions, Teri has a black belt in grammar and copy editing, and many years of fieldwork as a writer and editor.
-Teri is our project manager, ensuring every mission goes smoothly.
-She’s also currently assigned to undercover work with several key clients.
+Teri is currently assigned to undercover work with several key clients.
 Her cover story has her as a devoted mom of two teen boys and former PTA president.

 Katie is our Gal Friday, our woman in Havana (or Utah, whatever), and our “fixer.”
 She keeps the team running smoothly, picks up after us, and gets excited about doing the sorts of tasks that make the rest of us want to volunteer for torture.
 She keeps the home fires burning and ensures that the lights stay on.